*Contact me directly if you are interested in this workshop, or join my mailing list for regular updates…

 In this daily class we will be exploring all the different elements involved in achieving the fluid easy rhythmic gait of a well-organised adult human – the potential benefits of this are very wide-ranging, and include:

-*The muscles of your torso working with a greatly enhanced natural synergy (*neurological, fascial, muscular, and skeletal)
+The soft-tissue* structures of your torso working with a greatly enhanced natural synergy (*neurological, fascial, muscular, and skeletal)

-*Improving the way you are breathing while you are in motion
+Improving the freedom and ease of your breathing whilst you are in motion

-*Balancing with greater ease, whatever surface you are travelling on
+Balancing with greater ease, whatever the terrain you are travelling on

 Experiencing a style of walking that is light and fluid, so that your legs and head seem to weigh less, and you walk with the natural rhythm and flow of a dancer – after a bit of practice and self-integration of course!